JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/26-Class 26 - Javascript Basics 2/Javascript-Basics-2.md

 ## Explanations:

-Certainly!
-Let's provide detailed explanations with examples for each of the topics you've listed:

 1. **What approach/sequence JavaScript follows to execute/run the code**:
    JavaScript follows a sequential execution model, which means it processes code from top to bottom.
 It ensures that statements are executed in the order they appear in the code.